 Our recipe for Salmon Pesto Pasta features pasta topped with pesto and salmon for a delicious way to enjoy some healthy seafood.
 You can make it with traditional pesto or our kale pesto recipe.
-We paired the dish with a white wine from Navarra, Spain.
+We have paired this dish with two different white wines from Spain.
 Disclosure: The wine was sent as a complimentary sample.

 Salmon gets combined with pesto and pasta a lot in our home.